 She was finally ready to be introduced to Mickey, when she surprised everyone with ... a foal!
 John Bergmann calls her a miracle foal - that she survived Emmaís long starvation and treatment with de-wormers and is in perfect health is nothing less.
 Named Sunshine after another horse rescued by Popcorn Park some time ago and because she greeted her first day in bright sunlight, she is doing fine, as is mama Emma.
 The two will stay together at Popcorn Park and kick up their heels with joy.
 To make this ending even sweeter, Duncan, after his rehabilitation, found a wonderful home through Mylestone.

-Both Emma and Sunshine are available for sponsorship in the Wildlife Club.
+Update February 2016 - Sadly, Emma passed away but Sunshine is still available for sponsorship in the Wildlife Club.